mpsuzuki/kSEAL_DUP/README.md

 Although the multi-valued kSEAL_Rad property serves as an initial indicator that a given code point corresponds to multiple radicals in SWJZ, it does not specify the precise structural locations or source indexes of the omitted duplicate entries.
-Providing this missing source -reference data—either as an informative note in the text or as a complementary data field—would significantly enhance the traceability and utility of the Seal dataset.
+Providing this missing source-reference data -- either as an informative note in the text or as a complementary data field -- would significantly enhance the traceability and utility of the Seal dataset.

 For example, current SealSources.txt gives some properties to U+3D3DD, like: